Home > Learning > Welcome to Year 5

 History

-This week, we will begin our new unit on Crime and Punishment by creating a timeline of key events.
+This week, we will continue our unit on Crime and Punishment by learning about crime and punishment in the current times.

 Geography